Songark/contract-marketplace-v1/docs/en/engine/NFTEngineV1.md

 ### changeTreasury
-change treasury address by owner
+Change treasury address by owner

 > marketplace engine owner can use this function to change treasury